hoel-bagard/coco-types/README.md

 # coco_utils

-Note: This packages loads the data as is and does not create dictionaries mapping ids to lists of images/annotations/categories.
+Note: This package loads the data as is and does not create dictionaries mapping ids to lists of images/annotations/categories.

 ## Loading COCO data